frame-lang/frame-docs/advanced_frame/runtime.rst

 The Kernel
 ++++++++++

-Despite looking complex, at a high level the kernel performs only two main tasks:
+Despite it's apparent complexity, the kernel performs only two main high level tasks:

 #.
 Route events to the current state
 #.
 Execute a transition if one was prepared while handling the event

-For step one, the kernel sends the event to the **__router()** method, which is simply a block of tests to determine the current state and foward event to it.
-In this demo there is only one state ($S0):
+For step one, the kernel sends the event to the **__router()** method, which is simply a block of tests to determine the current state and pass the event to it.
+In this demo there is only one state ($S0) so this code is trivial:

 .. code-block::
     :caption: todo